macdonnellgrace/MusicVisuals/README.md

 ![A different image](https://upload.wikimedia.org/wikipedia/en/thumb/2/2e/Beatles_in_%22Strawberry_Fields_Forever%22_music_video.png/220px-Beatles_in_%22Strawberry_Fields_Forever%22_music_video.png)

 ### Visual 1 - Grace
-This visual is inspired by the lyrics and fields, showing flowers that change colour based on the prominant frequency
+This visual is inspired by the lyrics and fields, showing flowers that change colour based on the prominant frequency.
+The flowers are also inspired by the 70s fashion and the floral clothing at the time of the song's writing.

 ### Visual 1 - Grace